MicrosoftDocs/m365copilot-docs/docs/ecosystem.md

 ms.date: 11/14/2023
 ---

-# The Microsoft Copilot for Microsoft 365 ecosystem
+# Microsoft Copilot in the Microsoft 365 ecosystem

 When you extend Microsoft Copilot for Microsoft 365 with your external data through connectors and with your specialized skills through plugins, you're leveraging the entire Microsoft 365 ecosystem to extend the reach of your apps, services, and data.

-As part of the broader Microsoft 365 ecosystem, the value of your Copilot plugins and connectors are amplified in the following ways:
+As part of the broader Microsoft 365 ecosystem, the value of your plugins and connectors are amplified in the following ways:

 - As a **Developer**, you can *write once, and run anywhere* across the growing list of Microsoft 365 host applications for Copilot and integrated apps.
 Copilot seamlessly integrates your plugins and connectors with its entire repertoire of skills and knowledge, making your *integration with Copilot the last one* you'll ever have to perform.